patricksimpson/posts/2019/elegant-design.md

 ## Design and build software, even operating systems, to be tried early, ideally within weeks.
 Don't hesitate to throw away the clumsy parts and rebuild them.

-Lastly, how truly amazing is this statement?
+How truly amazing is this statement?
 How often do we get stuck on something because we abstracted early?
 This goes very nicely with the first 2 mentioned previously.

 Iterate and improve your systems over time.
 Elegant.